dataluscorp/browser/devtools/client/inspector/compatibility/README.md

   * Spec: `devtools/shared/specs/compatibility.js`

 ## MDN Compatibility Data
 The Compatibility panel detects issues by comparing against official [MDN compatibility data](https://github.com/mdn/browser-compat-data).
 It uses a local snapshot of the dataset.
-This dataset needs to be manually synchronized periodically to `devtools/shared/compatibility/dataset` (ideally with every Firefox release).
+This dataset needs to be manually synchronized periodically to `devtools/shared/compatibility/dataset` (ideally with every Datalus release).

 To update this dataset, please refer to the guidelines in `devtools/shared/compatibility/README.md`